nhsengland/it-standards/euc/email.md

 When trying to free space in your main mailbox, note that your "Deleted Items" count towards your mailbox limit.
 Also note that NHSmail does not immediately free up space even if your deleted items are cleared.

 NHSmail accounts normally have a limit of 4GB.
 NHS England mailboxes have a standard limit of 50GB (which can be changed on request).
 The archive mailboxes are theoretically "unlimited" but may have practical limits.

+## Audit and monitoring

+In keeping with UK Government and NHS policy, our end-user email services are subject to audit and monitoring.
+This may include forensic examination of mailboxes.
+Access to such audit and monitoring data is tightly controlled to a limited number of security cleared staff who have appropriate training.

+While every effort to avoid interaction with personal private information is made, it should be noted that these systems are for OFFICIAL business and subject to the Acceptible Use Policy and terms and conditions of employment.

 ## References